-The amount of energy captured by photosynthesis is immense, of approximately 100 terawatts: this is about six times the energy consumed annually by human civilization.
+The amount of energy captured by photosynthesis is immense, about 100 terawatts - this is about six times the energy consumed annually by human civilization.
 In total, photosynthetic organisms convert about 100 billion tons of carbon into biomass each year.

-It is not clear when the first organisms capable of implementing photosynthesis appeared on Earth, but the presence of striated formations in some rocks due to the presence of oxide suggests that seasonal cycles of oxygen in the Earth's atmosphere, a symptom of photosynthesis , they appeared roughly Three thousand five hundred million years ago in Archeano.
+It is unclear when the first organisms capable of implementing photosynthesis appeared on Earth, but the presence of striated formations in some rocks due to the presence of oxide suggests that seasonal cycles of oxygen in Earth's atmosphere, a symptom of photosynthesis, they appeared roughly 3.5 billion years ago in Archeano.

 6 CO2 + 6 H2O → C6H12O6 + 6 O2

-The photosynthesis of chlorophyll is the primary process of production of organic compounds of inorganic substances clearly dominant on Earth.
-In addition, photosynthesis is the only biologically important process capable of collecting solar energy, on which, basically, life on Earth depends.
+Chlorophyll photosynthesis is the primary process of producing organic compounds from clearly dominant inorganic substances on Earth.
+Furthermore, photosynthesis is the only biologically important process capable of collecting solar energy, on which, basically, life on Earth depends.

-- The phase dependent on light (or light phase), dependent on light;
+- The light dependent phase (or light phase), light dependent;

 - The carbon fixation phase of which the Calvin cycle is part.